Sienci-Labs/Resources/longmill/the-basics/lm-common-cnc-terms.md

 <b>CAD</b> - Computer aided design, a software program used to produce a 2D or 3D design.

 <b>CAM</b> - Computer aided manufacturing, a software program that converts designs into toolpaths to generate a g-code file.
-The program requires inputs from the user, such as feed rates, bit size and geometry, and post-processor.
+The program requires inputs from the user, such as feed rates, bit size and geometry, and post processor.

 <b>g-code</b> - The text used by CNC machines to interpret and communicate commands.
 Many machines use g-code, not just CNC machines but laser cutters and 3D printers.
 There are many different languages within g-code, for various applications made by different manufacturers and researchers.